-- ensuring that there are structures in place to encourage public participation. - Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections. - Holding staff to account through regular performance reviews which take account of training or development needs. - Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing. - Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources, including, Planned Leavers, Sandwell Graduate Programme and the Modern Apprentice programme.
-The council invests in its current and future leaders through the 'Future Engage Deliver' programme for all senior management and managers. - Suite of clear policies and support mechanisms in place to maintain the health and wellbeing of its workforce, including access to Occupational Health, Employee Assistance and Counselling service, Wellbeing Hub, remote and flexible working. - The Local Government Association undertook a Corporate Peer Review in 2018 with a follow up review in 2019.
-The council has developed an action plan to address areas for continuous improvement that were identified by the review process. - Engagement in national and local benchmarking exercises to help identify whether the council is performing well and identify areas for improvement. - External inspections including Ofsted and external audit assess the capability and capacity of senior officers - Assessment against CIPFA's "Role of the Chief Financial Officer" and the "Role of the Head of Audit".
+- Holding staff to account through regular performance reviews which take account of training or development needs. - Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing. - Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources, including, Planned Leavers, Sandwell Graduate Programme and the Modern Apprentice programme.
+The council invests in its current and future leaders through the 'Future Engage Deliver' programme for all senior management and managers. - Suite of clear policies and support mechanisms in place to maintain the health and wellbeing of its workforce, including access to Occupational Health, Employee Assistance and Counselling service, Wellbeing Hub, remote and flexible working. - The Local Government Association undertook a Corporate Peer Review in 2018 with a follow up review in 2022 The council has developed an action plan to address areas for continuous improvement that were identified by the review process. - Engagement in national and local benchmarking exercises to help identify whether the council is performing well and identify areas for improvement. - External inspections including Ofsted and external audit assess the capability and capacity of senior officers - Assessment against CIPFA's "Role of the Chief Financial Officer" and the "Role of the Head of Audit".